Protesters break into grounds of Libya's parliament

 “We are here to demand the government find a peaceful solution for the tribal war that is happening in Bani Walid,” protester Nasser Ehdein said.

-Libya’s new rulers have held elections but have struggled to impose their authority on a country awash with weapons a year after Gaddafi was killed and the fighting in Bani Walid underscored how tenuous their control remains.
+Libya’s new rulers have led the nation to elections but have struggled to impose their authority on a country awash with weapons a year after Gaddafi was captured and killed.

-In a country where rumors abound, there were also conflicting reports over the weekend about the fate of Gaddafi’s son Khamis and that of the late autocrat’s former spokesman.
+Underscoring the chaos in the country, there were conflicting reports over the weekend over the fate of Gaddafi’s former spokesman and his son.

+While Misrata spent weeks under siege by Gaddafi forces in last year’s war, Bani Walid was one of the towns that remained loyal to Gaddafi longest.
+It remains isolated from the rest of Libya and former rebels say it still harbors pockets of support for the old government.

-In Tripoli, an unarmed group of male and female protesters forced their way past security guards at the gates of the grounds of the parliament buildings, chanting “There is no God but God, and President (Mohammed) Magarief is God’s enemy.”
+The unarmed group of male and female protesters forced their way past security guards at the gates of the grounds of the parliament buildings in Tripoli, chanting “There is no God but God, and President (Mohammed) Magarief is God’s enemy.”

-Security forces fired rounds into the air as they held their positions at the doors of the building, while elected members of the General National Congress met inside.
+Security forces shot rounds into the air as they held their positions at the doors of the building, while elected members of the General National Congress met inside.

 Ehdein said most of the protesters were residents of Tripoli who had family in or hailed from Bani Walid.